Qualifying For Florida Home Loans With Bad Credit

 - Gustan Cho Associates closes 100% of its pre-approvals

 Q: Can Borrowers Purchase New Furniture During Loan Process?

 A: NO, once the mortgage process starts do not purchase anything or charge on credit cards:

 - Small purchases like gas and things are normal but don’t make any large purchases

 - Large purchases on credit will affect the borrower’s debt to income ratios

-- Do not apply for new credit or use any credit on any purchases unless borrowers speak to loan officer first
+- Do not apply for new credit or use any credit on any purchases unless borrowers speak to the loan officer first

 Q: Car Purchase During Loan Process